You’re going to be standing right next to those fearless Galapagos animals, so you won’t need any special lenses, right?

 Taking good animal photos is like taking a good portrait—you learn things about the subject not just from the look on their face, but their clothing and the place in which they’re posing.
 Taking a picture of Liberace, for example, didn’t work without a candelabra somewhere in the frame; that silly prop was part of who he was.
 Okay, that cultural reference needs some updating.
 Think Lady Gaga.
 Without a prop of some sort, she's just another female singer.

 One of the reasons you’re traveling to the Galapagos is that it is one of the very few places in the world where many of the animals don’t mind your traipsing around in their home.
-Some, like the boobies, almost seem as if they want to show off their humble little nests (usually no more than a rock or a piece of otherwise unclaimed dirt).
-Obviously I think that you should try to capture some with your camera, and to do so you’re going to need to get close with a wide angle lens.
+Some, like the boobies, almost seem as if they want to show off their humble little nests (usually no more than a rock or a piece of otherwise unclaimed dirt with a few sticks).
+Obviously I think that you should try to capture some of that with your camera, and to do so you’re going to need to get closer with a wide angle lens.

 A 28mm focal length (FX, or FX equivalent; all of the focal lengths I mention here will be specified as FX or FX equivalent) will work for some of the animals and is a good lens for reversing the view: how about a picture of all those photographers circling the poor creature?
 That, after all, is part of what the Galapagos is all about.
 Personally, however, I don’t think the 28mm length is quite dramatic enough.
 While you might get the shots you want, you’ll have a harder time lining up animal with environment with a feeling of depth than the person who brings a 24mm lens.
 On a recent trip I took the 14-24mm zoom and a 24mm.
 The 14-24mm lens can create some impressive (and quite different!) views of the Galapagos world.
 The zooming ability of the wide zoom gave me the flexibility to try alternate angles and areas of view.
 Several manufacturers now make similar lenses, and I heartily recommend you investigate them.
 My wide angle zoom fast became my favorite lens.
 Also, remember that you’re on a cramped boat a lot of the time, and a wide angle comes in handy there, too.